DigitalOcean

 A “Compute Environment” in Daestro is the server where your jobs will run.
 For DigitalOcean, this means launching a Droplet.

-• Name: Give your environment a descriptive name, like do-nyc1-worker.
+- Name: Give your environment a descriptive name, like

-• Cloud Auth: Select the DigitalOcean credential you just created (e.g., My DigitalOcean Account).
+do-nyc1-worker. - Cloud Auth: Select the DigitalOcean credential you just created (e.g.,

-• Location: Select the DigitalOcean region where you want to launch your Droplet (e.g., New York 1, San Francisco 3).
+s-1vcpu-1gbis a great, low-cost option for getting started. - Location: Select the DigitalOcean region where you want to launch your Droplet (e.g.,

 Daestro will now use your API token to create a new Droplet in your DigitalOcean account.